Principal Investigators

 Prof. Colm McDonald - Professor of Psychiatry & Co-Director of NICOG

-Colm McDonald is Professor of Psychiatry at National University of Ireland, Galway and Consultant Psychiatrist, West Galway Mental Health Services.
+Colm McDonald is Professor of Psychiatry at the University of Galway and Consultant Psychiatrist, West Galway Mental Health Services.
 He also holds the post of visiting Professor at the Institute of Psychiatry, King's College London.
 He completed his basic clinical training in Dublin and then moved to the Institute of Psychiatry in London, where he completed his clinical and research training and received his PhD.

 He took up his professorial post in 2005 and has developed a clinical research program which focuses on investigating neurobiological and neuroimaging abnormalities associated with major psychotic and affective disorders.
-He is Director of the Clinical Neuroimaging Laboratory at NUI Galway.
+He is Director of the Clinical Neuroimaging Laboratory at the University of Galway.
 His research projects have been supported by the Wellcome Trust, Medical Research Council, Health Research Board, Royal Society, National Alliance for Research on Schizophrenia and Depression, Mental Health Commission.
 He has authored over 150 original articles published in peer reviewed journals.

-Dr. Dara M. Cannon – Lecturer in Anatomy
+Prof. Dara M. Cannon – Lecturer in Anatomy

-Dr. Cannon's experience involves the neuroimaging modalities of positron emission tomography (PET) including mathematical modeling of PET data, and structural and diffusion-weighted (DTI) magnetic resonance imaging (MRI).
+Prof. Cannon's experience involves the neuroimaging modalities of positron emission tomography (PET) including mathematical modeling of PET data, and structural and diffusion-weighted (DTI) magnetic resonance imaging (MRI).
 The application of these technologies is being used to study receptor mapping in the human brain, bipolar disorder, the menstrual cycle, post-partum depression, temporal lobe epilepsy, brain-derived neurotropic factor as well as neurophysiological, clinical, cognitive, genetic and neuroanatomical contributions to mood disorders and psychosis.
 Validation of imaging findings is pursued using post-mortem microscopic contributions to the diffusion-weighted signal.

 Dr. Brian Hallahan, MB, MD

-Brian HallahanDr.
-Brian Hallahan is a senior lecturer in psychiatry at National University of Ireland, Galway and Consultant Psychiatrist, West Galway Mental Health Services.
+Brian HallahanBrian Hallahan is a senior lecturer in psychiatry at the University of Galway and Consultant Psychiatrist, West Galway Mental Health Services.
 He completed his basic clinical training in Galway and then moved to Dublin.
 He engaged in research in Beaumont Hospital, which resulted in him attaining his MD degree.
 He subsequently worked in the Institute of Psychiatry in London focusing on neuroimaging research in Autism Spectrum Disorders and returned to Ireland to complete his higher training.

-Dr. Brian Hallahan worked as a consultant psychiatrist in the Roscommon Mental Health Services before commencing his present post in 2012.Dr.
-Hallahan clinical research interests include structural neuroimaging of schizophrenia, bipolar disorder and autism spectrum disorders.
+Dr. Hallahan worked as a consultant psychiatrist in the Roscommon Mental Health Services before commencing his present post in 2012.
+His clinical research interests include structural neuroimaging of schizophrenia, bipolar disorder and autism spectrum disorders.
 He has over 50 publications in peer reviewed journals and the Genio Trust and Stanley Treatment Trials have supported his research projects.

 Lecturers